Start off the New Year with George Hirsch Living it UP! Cookbook. ON SALE THROUGH FEB. | Are you receiving DAILY FOOD?

 Dishin' Up Gameday

-With this weekends playoffs + Super Bowl XLVI a couple weeks away at Lucas Oil's Stadium, It's time to plan your Gameday party.
-The biggest sporting event of the year is taking place in America's heartland, Indianapolis, Indiana.
-Why not plan a Hoosier-style party as a fun way to celebrate this year's playoffs + Super Bowl.
+LOCATION New Orleans—Super Bowl XLVII and it's time to plan your Gameday party for the biggest sporting event of the year is taking place.
+Why not plan a buffet-style party as a fun way to celebrate this year's Super Bowl.

-In Indiana they sure love the flavor of the grill; so whether your party is indoors or out, plan a menu with a little outdoor style for ultimate flavor!
+In New Orleans they'll sure love the flavor of the grill; so whether your party is indoors or out, plan a menu with a little outdoor style for ultimate flavor!

 A good game plan to consider is serving finger foods such as Hush Puppies, Sausage & Artichoke Calzones, Pork Sliders and steaming bowls of Crock of Beer Chili.
 There's a whole lot of corn in the midwest so be sure to have my Pecan Cornbread ready before the pre game action.
 But, don’t forget to honor the host city with my favorite Grilled Schweinefilet Sandwich.
 I’ll be serving it myself on gameday – so you know it’s got to be good.